Electronic Rituals, Oracles and Fortune Telling / Spring 2018 Schedule

 Meditation #2 assigned

-Due at the beginning of session 05.
+Due at the beginning of week 05.

 Invent your own “oracle deck.”
 Your deck doesn’t have to be a physical object (though it can be).
 Keeping in mind the formal characteristics of cleromancy discussed in class, consider how digital media can complicate/diminish/augment the parts and processes of a reading.
 (Some questions to get you started: Who gets to participate?
 Can a computer program be a “reader”?
 A “querent”?
 What can a “card” be?
 What can a “deck” be?)